seandstewart/bardly/pending/romances/pericles/11-player.md

 'She died by foul play.' ...

 **CLEON**
-...O, go to.
+...
+O, go to.
 Well, well,
 Of all the faults beneath the heavens, the gods
 Do like this worst. ...

 **DIONYZA**
-...Be one of those that think
+...
+Be one of those that think
 The petty wrens of Tarsus will fly hence,
 And open this to Pericles.
 I do shame
 To think of what a noble strain you are,
 And of how coward a spirit. ...

 **CLEON**
-...To such proceeding
+...
+To such proceeding
 Who ever but his approbation added,
 Though not his prime consent, he did not flow
 From honourable sources. ...

 **DIONYZA**
-...Be it so, then:
+...
+Be it so, then:
 Yet none does know, but you, how she came dead,
 Nor none can know, Leonine being gone.
 She did disdain my child, and stood between